An eight-week online course.

 Description: Laws, regulations, and practices by which federal, state, and local government enhance or retard access to information about the executive, legislative, and judicial branches.

-Prerequisites: JOUR 467/867 is open only to students seeking a 7-12 journalism teaching endorsement
+Open only to students seeking a 7-12 journalism teaching endorsement.

 Description: Research and then visit a selected country and produce a multimedia story dealing with an emerging country in which there is need.
 Spend eight weeks conducting story research on campus then travel to the country either during winter break or in May.
 Spend three weeks in the country while working on the story then finish writing and editing after returning to Nebraska.